martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/bookable-desks.md

 **Question: Is there another way I can associate my devices other than the PowerShell script?**

 **Answer**: Yes, there is!
 You can also associate the device manually through Pro Management portal.
 Navigate to **Planning > Inventory > Devices >** select on an unassociated device (one with a 'Needs action' tag) > select on 'Add device to a room or desk' > search for the desired desk pool you'd like to assign the device to.
-To make it easier to discover devices, they'll be automatically discovered using your users' Teams app.
+To make it easier to discover devices, they are automatically discovered using your users' Teams app.
 Once five unique users have plugged into a device on a desk, it will automatically surface in the **Devices** tab for association.

 **Question: What do I need to access usage reports?**

-**Answer:** These reports are currently in preview and do not require a license to access.
+**Answer:** These reports are currently in preview and don't require a license to access.

 ## Related links